skytides/FulfillSpigot/README.md

 - Note: The ServerConnection class is from another Spigot, though I can't remember its name.
 This class was given to me by someone who may own that Spigot, so credit goes to them.

+To get the FulfillSpigot patches, please check out the patches branch.

 Special thanks to Bukkit, Spigot and Paper!

 Please ensure **all credits** are properly given if you decide to use patches from FulfillSpigot in your own projects.